How to Pick Images for Your Content

 Name Your Images with SEO in Mind

-Images bring your content to life – whether it’s a blog post on your website or a brochure you hand clients when they physically visit your office.
+Images bring your content to life – whether a blog post on your website or a brochure you hand clients when they physically visit your office.
 The right image selection can make or break you when it comes to reaching goals with your content.
-Make your image selection count – your profits, and your customers will thank you.
+Make your image selection count – your profits and customers will thank you.